GDPR

 Safety of machinery - Requirements for cableless control systems of machinery

-Household and similar electrical appliances - Safety - Part 2-62: Particular requirements for commercial electric rinsing sinks
+Household and similar electrical appliances - Safety - Part 2-66: Particular requirements for water-bed heaters

 Comment end date 2026-01-29